Registration is open for the All Belong Spring Book Study Course that begins January 22, 2025!

 We went on a bowling field trip for one of the Connections Special Events.

-If you feel called to address the social needs of students, trust that it is God at work.
-He has a heart for those the world considers forgotten, lonely, or left behind.
-At South Christian, we have learned to start small and let it grow from there, while praying all the way!
-Begin by engaging the hearts of your teens, parents, and students in prayer.
-Be excited and let God lead the way.
+If you feel called to address the social needs of students in your school, trust that God is at work.
+He has a heart for those who the world may overlook or forget.
+At South Christian, we’ve learned that starting small and praying throughout the process is key to creating meaningful change.
+Engage the hearts of your students, parents, and teachers in prayer, be excited about the possibilities, and let God lead the way.